CSCfi/rems/docs/configuration.md

                       :client-secret "..."}
 ```

 So far the only supported type is `:ega`, i.e. entitlements are meant to be pushed to [European Genome-Phoenome Archive](https://ega-archive.org/).
+Enable the EGA support also by `:enable-ega true`.

 ### Entitlement post (v1)